anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 <a name="7.5.1"></a>
 ### 7.5.1 Software Hardening

 * No hard-coded credentials or clear text passwords.
-Software should support configurable, or industry standard, password complexity rules
+Software should support configurable, or industry standard, password complexity rules.
-* Software should be independent of the infrastructure platform (no OS point release dependencies to patch)
+* Software should be independent of the infrastructure platform (no OS point release dependencies to patch).
-* Software is code signed and all individual sub-components are assessed and verified for EULA violations
+* Software is code signed and all individual sub-components are assessed and verified for EULA violations.
-* Software should have a process for discovery, classification, communication, and timely resolution of security vulnerabilities (i.e.; bug bounty, Penetration testing/scan findings, etc)
+* Software should have a process for discovery, classification, communication, and timely resolution of security vulnerabilities (i.e.; bug bounty, Penetration testing/scan findings, etc).
-* Software should support recognized encryption standards and encryption should be decoupled from software
+* Software should support recognized encryption standards and encryption should be decoupled from software.
-* Software should have support for configurable banners to display authorized use criteria/policy
+* Software should have support for configurable banners to display authorized use criteria/policy.

 <a name="7.5.2"></a>
 ### 7.5.2 Port Protection

-* Unused software and unused network ports should be disabled by default
+* Unused software and unused network ports should be disabled by default.

 <a name="7.5.3"></a>
 ### 7.5.3 Software Code Quality and Security

 * Vendors should use industry recognized software testing suites
-  * Static and dynamic scanning
+  * Static and dynamic scanning.
   * Automated static code review with remediation of Medium/High/Critical security issues.
 The tool used for static code analysis and analysis of code being released must be shared.
   * Dynamic security tests with remediation of Medium/High/Critical security issues.
-The tool used for Dynamic security analysis of code being released must be shared
+The tool used for Dynamic security analysis of code being released must be shared.
   * Penetration tests (pen tests) with remediation of Medium/High/Critical security issues.
   * Methodology for ensuring security is included in the Agile/DevOps delivery lifecycle for ongoing feature enhancement/maintenance.

 <a name="7.5.4"></a>
 ### 7.5.4 Alerting and monitoring

-* Security event logging: all security events should be logged, including informational
+* Security event logging: all security events must be logged, including informational.
-* Privilege escalation must be detected
+* Privilege escalation must be detected.

   <a name="7.5.5"></a>
 ### 7.5.5 Logging

-* Logging output should support customizable Log retention and Log rotation
+* Logging output should support customizable Log retention and Log rotation.

   <a name="7.5.6"></a>
 ### 7.5.6 VNF images

-* Image integrity – fingerprinting/validation
+* Image integrity – fingerprinting/validation.
 * Container Images
-  * Container Management
+  * Container Management.
-  * Immutability
+  * Immutability.

 <a name="7.5.7"></a>
 ### 7.5.7 Vulnerability Management

-* Security defect must be reported
+* Security defect must be reported.
-* Cadence should aligned with Cloud Infrastructure vendors (OSSA for OpenStack)
+* Cadence should aligned with Cloud Infrastructure vendors (OSSA for OpenStack).
 * Components should be analysed: mechanisms to validate components of the platform stack by checking libraries and supporting code against the Common Vulnerabilities and Exposures (CVE) databases to determine whether the code contains any known vulnerabilities must be embedded into the NFVI architecture itself.
 Some of the components required include tools for checking common libraries against CVE databases integrated into the deployment and orchestration pipelines.

 <a name="7.6"></a>